jonlpersson/ed-latimore/site/_posts/2016-07-02-11-algorithm-proof-ways-to-grow-on-twitter.md

 Anyone can retweet what they see.
 To inspire engagement, you need to add value to the things you retweet.
 I like to quote an important line or give a glowing recommendation when I retweet.

 Some tweets stand alone and simply require a retweet.
 However, this won't cause people to see the value that YOU can add.
-If they don't see your value, then they aren't likely to follow you.
+If they don't see your value, they aren't likely to follow you.

-When I'm helping people grow their Twitter accounts, I make sure that their content is a good fit for me to retweet.
+When I'm helping people grow their Twitter accounts, I ensure that their content is a good fit for me to retweet.
 If you decide to pay people to retweet your content, this is one of many things that you need to consider.
 The following article walks you that other important steps to consider if you buy retweets to help you grow.

-The other reason you need to quote tweet more often is because when people come to your Twitter profile, they're not just going to your profile photo or your Twitter bio:
+The other reason you need to quote tweet more often is that when people come to your Twitter profile, they're not just going to your profile photo or your Twitter bio:

 They're also going to see your most recent tweets and activity in your Twitter feed.
-If that recent activity is only retweets of other people's words and ideas, then there isn't much incentive for them to follow you.
+If that recent activity is only retweets other people's words and ideas, then there isn't much incentive for them to follow you.

 Rather than just retweet the article, I quote the best line before sharing it.
 This is a practice I follow for tweets and any articles that I share.&nbsp;